defuneste/testing_latex_annotate_eq/readme.md

 This is just a collection of files with a setup to use a very cool annotations package from latex in Rmd.

-@aldotepia (https://github.com/aldotapia) provided the first version of the code
+[aldotepia](https://github.com/aldotapia) provided the first version of the code

 The package can be find here: https://github.com/st--/annotate-equations